sadcloudisgay/csgo-external-base/README.md

 1. Aimbot
 2. Smoothing
+3. Recoil Compensation (RCS)
-3. FOV system
+4. FOV system
-4. Triggerbot
+5. Triggerbot
-5. Glow (no flicker)
+6. Glow (no flicker)
-6. Bunnyhop
+7. Bunnyhop

 ## I've multi-threaded everything, multi-threading is an important part of cheat development, so it's good practice and a good habit to have.